GayanKrishantha/SWMoview/README.md

 SWMovies iOS Application

+## Technical Stack
+- Swift Ui
+- Combine
+- PromisKit

 ## App Requirement

-Create a simple app using the SWAPI (https://swapi.dev/) to populate the application with data.
+App using the SWAPI (https://swapi.dev/) to populate the application with data.
 For the application, make sure the following features are available:

 - A list displaying Star Wars films
 - A detail page, displaying a specific Star Wars film details
-- A filtering search field where you can filter the list on director, opening_crawl, producers and movie title On top of that, use at least (but not restricted to) the following:
+- A filtering search field where you can filter the list on director, opening_crawl, producers and movie title On top of that.
-- SwiftUI for the presentation layer
+- SwiftUI for the presentation layer.
-- Any architecture of choice
 - Patterns to decouple your code to emphasise testability (e.g. Protocol Orientated Programming, etc.)

 ## SwiftGen usage